-Safety in Agr iculture Education Sunny Valley School District Mr. Jones, Agriculture Instructor Sunny Valley High School (530)-555-1212 bjones@svsd.k12.ca.us all times.
-Although every precaution is taken due to the nature of the experience, the age of are asking you to impress upon your child th will support the instruction that is given in s agricultural program.
-These visits can be arr Thank you very much for your help and assi "hands-on" experience of agriculture in a sa form and return to your child's teacher.
-I have read the attached communication and ent either in the shop or on the school farm. on is given and close supervision is maintained at in to prevent accidents, a certain risk is involved of the student, and the learning environment.
-We he importance of being careful.
-We believe this chool.
-You are invited to visit our school and the ranged by calling stance in providing your son/daughter with the fe working environment.
-Please complete this I understand the type of program that my child is f this program to my child.
-I will encourage my Parent or guardian date home phone work phone Please identify any health problems that may this class. y have a bearing on your child's participation in • • lures for safe operation and conduct in the school ar approved eye protection at all times while in is required in accordance with state law.
+Safety in Agriculture Education Sunny Valley School District Mr. Jones, Agriculture Instructor Sunny Valley High School (530)-555-1212 bjones@svsd.k12.ca.us To the parent or guardian of Your son/daughter is enrolled in our agricultural use various tools and equipment either in the sh their safe operation is given and close supervision precaution is taken to prevent accidents, a certal experience, the age of the student, and the lear upon your child the importance of being careful given in school.
+You are invited to visit our school arranged by calling Thank you very much for your help and assistant on" experience of agriculture in a safe working of to your child's teacher.
+I have read the attached communication and I use enrolled in.
+I will stress the safety aspects of the participate fully in his/her agricultural education d education program and will have the opportunity to hop or on the school farm.
+Appropriate instruction in on is maintained at all times.
+Although every ain risk is involved due to the nature of the ning environment.
+We are asking you to impress .
+We believe this will support the instruction that is of and the agricultural program.
+These visits can be ce in providing your son/daughter with the "hands- environment.
+Please complete this form and return anderstand the type of program that my child is s program to my child.
+I will encourage my child to a program.
+Parent or guardian date home phone work phone Please identify any health problems that may have a bearing on your child's participation in this class.
+I agree to observe all safety rules and procedures for safe operation and conduct in the school agricultural education program and will wear approved eye protection at all times while in the shop or other areas where eye protection is required in accordance with state law.
 Student date